Mir0um/Enlarger_Image/README_EN.md

 ## Installation

+You can install the extension directly from the [Chrome Web Store](https://chromewebstore.google.com/detail/gkhghnhoflimlafecekklclepijjaemp).

-The extension is not yet on the Chrome Web Store.
-You can install it manually:
+To install it manually:

 1. **Download the project**:
     * Clone this repository: `git clone https://github.com/[YourLink]/vision-aid-magnifier.git`